tuplejump/snackfs/README.md

 #SnackFS

 SnackFS is our bite-sized, lightweight HDFS compatible FileSystem built over Cassandra.
-With it's fat driver design
+With it's unique fat driver design it requires no additional SysOps or setup on the Cassanndra Cluster.
+All you have to do is point to your Cassandra cluster and you are ready to go.

+As SnackFS was written as a dropin replacement for HDFS, your existing HDFS backed applications not only run as-is on SnackFS, but they also run faster!
+SnackFS cluster is also more resilient than a HDFS cluster as there is no SPOF like the NameNode.

 ##Prerequisites

 1. SBT : It can be set up from the instructions [here](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html#installing-sbt).

 2. Cassandra(v1.2.12) : Instructions can be found [here](http://wiki.apache.org/cassandra/GettingStarted).
-An easier alternative would be using [this project](https://github.com/pcmanus/ccm)
+An easier alternative would be using [CCM](https://github.com/pcmanus/ccm)

 ##Using SnackFS

 ###Use the binary

 * You can download the SnackFS distribution from here -
+####TODO

 * To add SnackFS to your SBT project use,
+####TODO

 * To add SnackFS to your Maven project use,
+####TODO

 ###Build from Source

 1. Checkout the source from http://github.com/tuplejump/snackfs or the_grand_central branch in http://githube.com/tuplejump/calliope

 2. To build SnackFS distribution run sbt's dist command i nthe project directory
+    ```
     [snackfs]$ sbt dist
+    ```

    This will result in a "snackfs-{version}.zip" file in the "target" directory of "snackfs".
    Extract "snackfs-{version}.zip" at desired location and grant user permissions